 Lahy-Neary’s company, Tanks For Everything, ingeniously places civilians in the driver seat of a 52-tonne Centurion tank that they can, among other things, captain over unsuspecting cars.
 He swears it’s a pretty good stress reliever that releases repressed frustration, especially if you’ve had a bad day.

-Tanks For Everything is located just outside Christchurch on New Zealand’s South Island and is open to anyone with a semi-adequate driver’s license (aka a learner’s permit), who’s willing to pay.
+Tanks For Everything is located just outside Christchurch on New Zealand’s South Island and is open to anyone with an international driving permit (or driver’s license), who’s willing to pay.
 With a fleet of eight tanks, armored personnel carriers, and Jeeps, Tanks For Everything has all you need for a good run around the obstacle course.

 You can drive their Jeeps, which are modeled on the nimble WWII Willys Jeep, a Ferret, a Saracen, an FV432 armored personnel carrier, a 42-tonne T-55AM2 classic Soviet-era tank (620bhp), or a 52-tonne British Centurion tank (650bhp).
 And though the guns have been deactivated as required by international transportation and shipping, you’ll still get an incredible adrenaline high from controlling the raw power of these war machines.